Betsy Whyte

-Betsy Whyte, née Townsley (1919–1988), was a Scottish traveller.
+Betsy Whyte, née Townsley (1919–1988), was a Scottish Traveller.
 She was an accomplished singer and a noted virtuoso of traditional Scottish storytelling.
 Recordings of her performances are held in the permanent collection of the School of Scottish Studies, part of the University of Edinburgh.
 She wrote her autobiography in two parts: Yellow on the Broom, published in 1979, and its sequel, Red Rowans and Wild Honey, published posthumously in 1990.
+The Yellow on the Broom was the first memoir published by a Scottish Traveller.

 Life

-Whyte was born in 1919 in Old Rattray, a suburb of Blairgowrie.
-She was awarded a scholarship to Brechin High School, where she was the only Romani pupil.
+Whyte was born in 1919 in Old Rattray, a suburb of Blairgowrie to Alexander (Sandy) Whyte and Margaret (Maggie) Townsley.
+She was awarded a scholarship to Brechin High School, where she was the only Traveller pupil.

-She married Bryce Whyte, another traveller, in 1939.
+She married Bryce Whyte, another Traveller, in 1939.
 Bryce served with the Seaforth Highlanders during the war, but he was invalided out of the army in 1943.
 The couple moved to the fishing village of Usan, near Montrose.
 They later moved to Ferryden, and then into central Montrose.

 Whyte was recorded by several different folklorists from the School of Scottish Studies between 1973 and 1988, including Linda Williamson.
 She and other traditional storytellers frequently visited the School of Scottish Studies.
 The School holds 331 separate recordings of Betsy Whyte performing songs, traditional tales, stories of the supernatural, and riddles, and recounting customs and beliefs, traveller cant, and biography.

 The Muckle Sangs LP (1975) included two of her performances of ballads, The Twa Sisters (Child 10) and Young Johnstone (Child 88).